Ruchita-0310/Nanopore_seq/QC_polishing_assembly.md

 sbatch flye
 ```
 [Seqtk](https://github.com/lh3/seqtk) is a tool kit that helps you create a subset of sequences to run checkm2/gtdb-tk on.
+While trycycler is running, you could download [Bandage](https://github.com/rrwick/Bandage) to visualize the contigs produced by Flye.
+Some contigs will be circular and you could run checkm and gtdb-tk.
 ```
 conda install -c bioconda seqtk nano seqtk_names